trueheart78/trueheart78.com/games.md

 1. Uncharted 3 from _The Uncharted Collection_ (PS4)
    + It was good, and somewhat fun.
    + It's a solid C+.
+1. Final Fantasy XII: The Zodiac Age (PS4)
+   + Surprisingly fun.
+   + Story was done quite well.
+   + Battle system didn't feel restrained, it felt very open.
+   + Grandiose at times, without overdoing it.
+   + I give it an A- / A.

 <!-- beaten:end -->
 <a name='jettisoned'></a>